Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 It has a `StringLiteral` type, which is built-in.
 In `strings.mojo` a value of that type is made in line 1.
 (Predict the error when you try to give it the value 20 and test it out.)
 It is written directly into the data segment of the binary.
 When the program starts, it's loaded into read-only memory, which means it's constant and lives for the duration of the program.
 String literals are all null-terminated for compatibility with C APIs (but this is subject to change).
 String literals store their length as an integer, and this does not include the null terminator.
+They can be converted to a Bool value (see lines 1B-C): an empty string is False, an non-empty is True.
+(Bool() doesn't work here).

 See `strings.mojo`:
 ```py